marcos4503/the-last-days-patcher/README.md

 It is very important that you always keep the "!skins-index.txt" file always up to date, referencing existing PNG files.
 Never leave filenames that no longer exist inside the "!skins-index.txt" file.

 Whenever any changes are made, skins removed or added on your server, it is necessary that the Minecraft Clients are also re-opened so that Patcher can update the Skins on them as well.
-If Patcher cannot access your server, the device is not connected to the Internet, Patcher cannot access the **!skins-index.txt** or cannot download any skin, an error message will be displayed and the player will be able to Try Again, or Play Without Patch.
+If Patcher cannot access your server, the device is not connected to the Internet, Patcher cannot access the "!skins-index.txt" or cannot download any skin, an error message will be displayed and the player will be able to Try Again, or Play Without Patch.

 # Prerequisites to use this Patcher